- Universities in Switzerland: preparation for admission, curricula

 Studies in Swiss universities - documents, enrollment, tuition fees

-As in other European countries, admission to an institution of higher education in Switzerland will require foreign students to prepare at least a year before the start of training.
+As in other European countries, admission to an institution of higher education in Switzerland will require foreign students to prepare at least a year before the start of education.
 During this time, the candidate needs to tighten the language skills for the international test and successfully pass it plus to collect the necessary package of documents for the application.

 List of documents required for applying to Swiss universities and colleges: